PingOne Advanced Identity Cloud

 Specifies the authorization journey name to use.

-For information on the default journeys that Identity Cloud provides, refer to Login.
+For information on the default journeys that Advanced Identity Cloud provides, learn more in Login.

 redirect_uri